 Kirribilli

-Then they rode under the north side of the bridge and continued on their tour.
+They rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
-Already, the Harley tour 60th birthday was showing the icons.
+As usual, the Christmas holiday Harley ride, was already showing some beautiful sights and icons of Sydney.

 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge